confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Changing Schemas
 ^^^^^^^^^^^^^^^^

-You have seen the benefit of |sr-long| as being centralized schema management that enables client applications to register and retrieve globally unique schema ids.
+So far in this tutorial, you have seen the benefit of |sr-long| as being centralized schema management that enables client applications to register and retrieve globally unique schema ids.
-The main value, however, is in enabling schema evolution.
+The main value of |sr|, however, is in enabling schema evolution.
 Similar to how APIs evolve and need to be compatible for all applications that rely on old and new versions of the API, schemas also evolve and likewise need to be compatible for all applications that rely on old and new versions of the schema.
 This schema evolution is a natural behavior of how applications and data develop over time.

 |sr-long| allows for schema evolution and provides compatibility checks to ensure that the contract between producers and consumers is not broken.
 This is especially important in Kafka because producers and consumers are decoupled applications that are sometimes developed by different teams.
 Compatibility checks on schemas allow producers and consumers to update independently and evolve their schemas independently, with assurances that they can read new and legacy data.
-|sr| can check compatibility of a new schema against just the latest registered schema, or if configured as transitive then it checks against _all_ previously registered schemas, not just the latest one.
+|sr| can check compatibility of a new schema against just the latest registered schema, or if configured as transitive then it checks against all previously registered schemas, not just the latest one.

 These are the types of `compatibility types <https://docs.confluent.io/current/schema-registry/docs/config.html#avro-compatibility-level>`_: